Who was Casanova?

-His mother was the more successful of the two parents, and Giacomo would later claim that his real father was not Casanova, but Michele Grimani, who was a very rich and powerful patron of theaters in Venice.
+His mother was the more successful of the two parents, and Giacomo would later claim that his real father was not Gaetano Casanova, but Michele Grimani, who was a very rich and powerful patron of theaters in Venice.

 Grimani was also a nobleman, and that would have made a huge difference for Giacomo.
-The last century before the French revolution was a general manifestation of noble power.
-Louis XV in France had inherited an immensely rich, and powerful (and corrupt) state from his grandfather the Sun King Louis XIV, and in Venice, everything from politics, economics to justice and religion was in the hands of the nobles.
+The last century before the French Revolution was a general manifestation of noble power.
+Louis XV in France had inherited an immensely rich, and powerful (and corrupt) state from his grandfather the Sun King Louis XIV, and in Venice, everything from politics, and economics to justice and religion was in the hands of the nobles.
 With the title that Michele Grimani could have given him, many of the misfortunes that lay ahead could have been avoided.

 Anyway, his official father, Gaetano, died in 1733, and with his mother often away touring with theater companies, the stability and guiding hand in the boy’s life became his grandmother, Marzia Baldissera in Farussi.
 She was his true caregiver much more than his parents.

 Studies in Padova 1734 – 1741.

 At nine, he was sent to Padova for further studies.
 The boarding house where he lived initially, was not to his liking.